Statement of Work: What It Is & How to Create One for Your Project

 Every project is different, and they don’t usually fit neatly in a box wrapped up with a bow.
 There are almost always ancillary details that don’t fall into the categories listed above.
 This section is the place to list them in detail.
 Examples of these could include budgets for travel pay, details around security, protection of proprietary information, etc.

 This piece is just as it says: final determination of the deliverables.
-Including the conditions of their acceptance, responsibility for the quality of deliverables, determining involvement in delivery, review, and approval.
+Including the conditions of their acceptance, responsibility for the quality of deliverables, and determining involvement in delivery, review, and approval.
 The closure also includes an agreement by all parties regarding the final administrative duties.
-This ensures the project is approved, officially closed, and archived.
+This ensures the project is approved, officially closed and archived.

 Statement of Work Templates

-An SoW template can be a life-saver when it comes to designing and writing out a complete statement of work.
+An SoW template can be a lifesaver when it comes to designing and writing out a complete statement of work.
 The process is time-consuming!
 Because of the amount of detail it needs to include, using even a simple statement of work template will help you avoid leaving anything out.

 Click one of the links below to download a free, simple, easy-to-use SoW template.
 Our template is basic, providing the broad points an SoW should cover.
 This gives you the freedom to tailor it to the needs of your business.
 Also, it excludes those things you may not need.

 The template will walk you through each step, making the process of creating the SoW faster and easier.
-It also documents the specifics on dates and timelines, helping your team stay on task.
+It also documents the specifics of dates and timelines, helping your team stay on task.
 Reach your project goal successfully: